dusadrian/academic/content/post/2023-07-16-missing-values-in-R/index.md

 ---
-title: Multiple missing values in R?
-Solved.
+title: "Multiple missing values in R?
+Solved."
-author: Adrian Dușa
+author: "Adrian Dușa"
-date: '2023-07-16'
+date: "2023-07-16"
-slug: multiple-missing-values-in-R
+output: pdf_document
 categories: []
 tags: []
 subtitle: ''
 summary: ''
 authors: []
-lastmod: '2023-07-16'
+lastmod: "2023-07-16"
 featured: no
 image:
   caption: ''
   focal_point: ''
   preview_only: no
-projects: [R]
+projects: R
+slug: "multiple-missing-values-in-R"
 ---

 As a former SPSS trained user, ever since I started using R there was always a rather annoying background question: why is there a single missing value in base R, and why isn't it possible to use more missing values?